Muaz2004/cs50-project4/README.md

 # CS50 Network Project 🌐

-A Django-based social network inspired by **CS50’s Network assignment**.
+A Django-based social network inspired by **CS50’s Network project**.
 Users can create accounts, post content, follow others, and interact with posts in a dynamic feed.

 ---